George McGovern: Remaining Senate years

 Following the Fall of Saigon and the end of the Vietnam War in April 1975, McGovern attributed the outcome not to Congressional refusal to fund more military aid to South Vietnam, as President Ford had wanted.
 Instead, McGovern said, the regime of Nguyễn Văn Thiệu "fell because the leadership was corrupt and decadent and did not have the support of its own people."
 Regarding the Indochina refugee crisis that soon developed, McGovern introduced legislation in early May 1975 to enable Vietnamese refugees who had left the country in panic fearing a post-war bloodbath to return to the country.
 He said, "Ninety percent of the refugees would be better off going back to their own land.
 And I say that in a humanitarian spirit. ...
 The [new] Saigon government has already given orders that the people are not to be molested ... that is more respect than Thieu's army frequently demonstrated. ... our program for dealing with these refugees should include as the highest priority steps to facilitate their early return to Vietnam."
-McGovern's stance brought immediate criticism from some quarters; syndicated columnist John D. Lofton, Jr. said it proved that McGovern was "the most immoral hypocrite on the American political scene today."
-McGovern objected to what he termed distorted interpretations of his proposal, but newspaper publisher Creed C. Black considered the criticism fair.
+McGovern's stance brought immediate criticism from some quarters; syndicated columnist John Lofton said it proved that McGovern was "the most immoral hypocrite on the American political scene today."
+McGovern objected to what he termed distorted interpretations of his proposal, but newspaper publisher Creed Black considered the criticism fair.

-Following his senate re-election victory, McGovern harbored thoughts of running in the 1976 presidential election, but given the magnitude of his presidential defeat, the Democratic Party wanted nothing to do with him then or later.
+Following his Senate re-election victory, McGovern harbored thoughts of running in the 1976 United States presidential election.
+Given the magnitude of his defeat in 1972, very few in the Democratic Party wanted him as a presidential candidate again.
 Unfamiliar and uncomfortable with Democratic nominee Jimmy Carter, McGovern secretly voted for Ford instead.
 McGovern's view on intervention in Southeast Asia took a turn in 1978 in reaction to the ongoing Cambodian genocide.
 Noting that it affected a percentage of the population that made "Hitler's operation look tame", he advocated an international military intervention in Cambodia to put the Khmer Rouge regime out of power.